xanthian/CameraKeybinds/README.md

 -  third person, with "n"
 -  reverse third person, with "m"

-**All** keys can bey rebounded!
+**All** keys can bey rebound!
-*Personaly I love toggling third person perspective with one of my mouse buttons*
+*Personally I love toggling third person perspective with one of my mouse buttons*

 Languages:
 - English US
 - Polish

-(plz help with them xc )